Last updated on August 29th, 2023 at 12:34 pm

 If an employee buys shares of a company (employer), he will receive salary as an employee and receive dividends as an investor.

-Shares is a unit of ownership that an investor owns.
+Shares are a unit of ownership that an investor owns.
 The shares are technically referred to as “stocks” or “equities”.

 Advantages of investing in stocks include: easy liquidity, transparency, buying options, the privilege to delegate professionals to work for you, and options to diversify